-(7) Early Release of 21st CCLC students Plan:

-Early pick up- Parents/adult family members may contact the Integrated Services Coordinator, Intervention Teacher or Homeroom Teacher via phone or use REMIND to indicate an urgent reason for early pick up.
-During the program session the ISC receives the parent/adult family member and verifies their identity via driver's license, military ID or passport, an early released form is completed and signed to keep track of excessive early releases.
+7. Early Release of 21st CCLC students Plan: Early pick up- Parents/adult family members may contact the site coordinator via phone or REMIND to indicate an urgent reason for early pick up.
+A doorbell is used to alert the Site Coordinator of an outside visitor, as the front office closes at 4:30 pm and the program ends at 6:25 pm.
+Once the Site Coordinator receives the parent/adult family member and verifies their identity via driver's license, military ID or passport, an early released form is completed and signed to keep track of excessive early releases.

-The emergency procedures of the Nita M. Lowey 21st Century Community Learning Center during school hours will be the same as the procedures delineated by the School Board for ALL Schools.
+The emergency procedures of the Nita M. Lowey 21st Century Community Learning Center are as follow: